chenyiran0599/HiSpatialCluster/README.md

 CUDA 7.5 or later; numba and cudatoolkit; python 64bit (using arcgis pro for python 64bit)

-Install cudatoolkit in Python with Anaconda: conda insall -c numba cudatoolkit=8.0(if with CUDA 8.0)
+Install cudatoolkit in Python with Anaconda: conda install -c numba cudatoolkit=8.0(if with CUDA 8.0)

 Or install with unofficial binaries for python extension packages to avoid compiling llvmlite